stassa/louise/README.md

      (by copying the R data from a log file to an R data script and sourcing the plotting script).

- 7. Source the plotting script in the console R to generate an image:
+ 8. Start R and source the plotting script in the R console to generate an
+    image:

     ```R
     source("<path_to_louise>\\louise\\output\\learning_curve\\plot_learning_curve_results.r")